British-Columbia/Provincial-Court/Statutes/README.md

-**DISCLAIMER:** This is not an official nor complete consolidation of acts passed by the legislature.
-Text may be omitted for simplicity; only enforceable sections are intended to be displayed.
-Inaccuracies may be present, but have been mitigated as much as possible.**
+**DISCLAIMER:** This is not an official nor complete consolidation of by-laws passed by the City Council.
+Text may be omitted or modified for simplicity; only enforceable sections are intended to be displayed.
+Inaccuracies may be present, but have been mitigated as much as possible.
+Users may wish to refer to the original text.

 **USAGE:** In the [consolidation](https://github.com/koala4lif/Provincial-Court-of-British-Columbia/blob/main/Statutes/Consolidation.md), enclosed in each dropdown is a single statute enacted by the legislature.
 All dropdowns are closed by default.
 To open a dropdown, click on the arrow.